William Wentworth: Budding politician

 During the 1830s, Wentworth continued to push his ideals of free emigration, trial by jury, rights for emancipists and elected representation.
-On 29 May 1835, a meeting chaired by Wentworth discussed Henry Lytton Bulwer's proposal for the formation of a colonial committee which would act through a Parliamentary Advocate, for which Bulwer nominated himself, to represent New South Wales.
-The meeting resolved to raise £2,000 to fund the position by establishing the Australian Patriotic Association.
-Following a complaint over the £5 fee for directing members, Wentworth reportedly remarked that ignorance and poverty went together.
-He argued that the stipulation would ensure "men of talent, education and experience and exclude only the ignorant pretender.”
-Wentworth committed £50 to the organisation.
+On 29 May 1835, he chaired a meeting to discuss Henry Lytton Bulwer's proposal for a colonial committee to represent New South Wales.
+The committee would act through a Parliamentary Advocate, for which Bulwer nominated himself.
+The attendees resolved to raise £2,000 for the position's establishment, by establishing the Australian Patriotic Association.
+Someone complained about the £5 fee for directing members; Wentworth reportedly remarked that "ignorance and poverty went together," and argued that the stipulation would ensure "men of talent, education and experience and exclude only the ignorant pretender.”
+He committed £50 to the organisation.

-The association was established by Wentworth and ex-convict William Bland and is believed to be the first political party in Australia.
-While it began as a broad church, division soon grew over the rights of emancipists, augmented by Wentworth drafting two bills for the association proposing not just representative government but also the repeal of all restrictions on trial by jury.
+Co-established by Wentworth and ex-convict William Bland, it is believed to have been the first political party in Australia.
+While it began as a broad church, division soon grew over the rights of emancipists.
+This was augmented by Wentworth drafting two bills on its behalf, which proposed not just representative government, but also the repeal of all restrictions on trial by jury.

-In 1842, the British Government passed the Constitution Act for New South Wales which allowed for elected representatives to outnumber those nominated by the Crown in the Legislative Council of New South Wales.
-The following year, 24 members were elected by eligible land-holding male citizens of the colony.
-Although these changes seemed to democratise governance in New South Wales, it in fact markedly increased the influence of the wealthy land-holding squatters due to the prerequisite of owning at least £2,000 worth of land in order to be a candidate.
+In 1842, the British Government passed a new constitution for the colony, under which elected representatives in the Legislative Council would outnumber those nominated by the Crown.
+The following year, 24 members were elected by eligible land-holding male citizens.
+Although these changes seemed to democratise governance in New South Wales, they markedly increased the influence of the wealthy squatters, due to the prerequisite of owning at least £2,000 worth of land in order to be a candidate.
 Wentworth was elected to the Council in 1843 for Town of Sydney and soon became the leader of the conservative party, opposed to the liberal-minded members led by Charles Cowper.
-The political climate in New South Wales had changed and with Wentworth becoming one of the wealthiest and most powerful landholders in the colony, his views became very conservative.
+The political climate in New South Wales had changed, and with Wentworth becoming one of the wealthiest and most powerful landholders in the colony, his views became very conservative.